 Based on the book “The Smart but Scattered Guide to Success” by Peg Dawson, EdD and Richard Guare, PhD Encompasses activities such as identifying Executive Function strengths and weaknesses, environmental modifications, and creating an Action Plan to overcome weakness areas.

-When clients complete the Family First Adolescent Services residential program, our continuing care program plans for the next steps by helping teens and their families transition back into their home environment.
+When clients complete the Family First Adolescent Services program, our continuing care program plans for the next steps by helping teens and their families transition back into their home environment.

-Residential programs lay a solid foundation for the work ahead, allowing clients to begin addressing the underlying issues and developing tools, attitudes, and behaviors to support positive growth.
+Day night programs lay a solid foundation for the work ahead, allowing clients to begin addressing the underlying issues and developing tools, attitudes, and behaviors to support positive growth.

 What Is Continuing Care?